A TRADITIONAL THAI SALAD

 - Peel your pomelo and discard peel.
 Working with one section at a time, use your hands to peel off the pith, leaving just the pale green or pink fruit.
 Gently break apart the fruit.
 I wish there was an easy way to do this, but you just gotta get in there and get your hands dirty.
 This is the hardest part of making the salad!

 - Heat a skillet or wok over medium heat.
-Add coconut and toast, stirring constantly, until golden brown and fragrant, 5 to 6 minutes.
+Add coconut and toast, stirring constantly, until golden brown and fragrant, 2 to 3 minutes.

-Thinly slice your red onion
+- Thinly slice your red onion

-Roughly chop your mint and cilantro.
+- Roughly chop your mint and cilantro.

-- For a more authentic flavor follow my recipe for Nam Prik, otherwise follow the below steps for a faster dressing.
+- For a more authentic flavor follow my recipe for Nam Prik, otherwise follow the below steps for a faster simple dressing.

-Taste the dressing and adjust as you’d like, adding more of any of the components.
+- Taste the dressing and adjust as you’d like, adding more of any of the components.
 Set aside.

 Before serving, combine all salad ingredients in a large bowl.
 Add dressing and toss to combine.
-Serve immediately. -